evelynbirnzain/BDP_1/reports/Assignment-1-Deployment.md

 ### Kafka

 * Set up any Kafka instance.
-A local testing instance can be set up using the `docker-compose_kafka.yml` file in the `code` directory.
+A local testing instance can be set up using the `code/docker-compose_kafka.yml` file.
 * Add the broker URL to the `.env` file.

 ```bash